sishirbhattarai/DailyFeed/README.md

 As a user, I need an app which shows current local weather as well as any latest news on searching all in one page..

 # Technology Used:
+-HTML, CSS, JScript, JQUERY

-- This project will feature MapQuestAPI, GuardianAPI, and WeatherBit API to get the best relevant news and the weather.
+- This project features MapQuestAPI, GuardianAPI, and WeatherBit API to get the best relevant news and the weather.
 This will be a breakfast companion-esq app.

 # Test:
 -User allow browser to use the current geo-location.